UTNuclearRobotics/robofleet_client/README.md

                           'robofleet_client/scripts/generate/output'
       -w, --overwrite     If the requested plugin packages already exist in the output location, they will be deleted and recreated.
-      -i, --leave-schema  Intermediate fatbuffer schema files will not be deleted during cleanup.
+      -i, --leave-schema  Intermediate flatbuffer schema files will not be deleted during cleanup.
 ___